rlmv/doc-trips/Readme.md

 http://lookupdnd.dartmouth.edu/lite if the current system ever fails.

-Unfortunately the DND does not contain alumni information and we cannot programmtically find their emails.
+Unfortunately the DND does not contain alumni information and we cannot programatically find their emails.
 Therefore when alums log in (e.g. to acces the Raid Blog) they must update their email manually.

 ## The ever-present `trips_year` variable